terraform-docs/gh-actions/README.md

 # terraform-docs GitHub Actions

-A Github action for generating Terraform module documentation using terraform-docs and gomplate.
+Generate Terraform module documentation in pull requests.

 In addition to statically defined directory modules, this module can search specific subfolders or parse `atlantis.yaml` for module identification and doc generation.
 This action has the ability to auto commit docs to an open PR or after a push to a specific